j221-dataviz/jenny-jiang/README.md

 #### [Educational Attainment for Workers 25 years and older by detailed occupation](https://www.bls.gov/emp/ep_table_111.htm)

+1. Is the industry becoming education-biased?
+2. Education and salary and different industries

  I [searched the archive](https://www.bls.gov/bls/news-release/home.htm#ECOPRO) but didn't find the dataset.
 However, I was able to get 2008, 2009, 2010-2011, 2012-2013, 2014-2015 (they changed the method to combine two years together) using wayback machine.